adambard/learnxinyminutes-docs/unix-terminal.html.markdown

 ---

 Here's a tutorial on how to use your terminal (bash, zsh, etc.).
-This tutorial assumes you're using a Unix machine (Mac or Linux), and not Windows.
+This tutorial assumes you're using a Unix-y machine (Mac or Linux), and not Windows.

 There is a tutorial on using [bash](http://learnxinyminutes.com/docs/bash/), but it focuses more on using bash for scripting and more advanced topics.

-This tutorial will cover just the basics for navigation and other important tools.
+This beginner-friendly tutorial will cover just the __basics__ for navigation and other important tools.

 ### pwd
 Usage: